yowainwright/macrustle/README.md

 ## Quick Setup

 1. Open ITerm (or another Shell).
-2. Copy and past to your desired folder path `git@github.com:yowainwright/macrustle.git`
+2. Copy and paste the following to your desired folder path `git clone git@github.com:yowainwright/macrustle.git`
-3. Type `./bin/macrustle.sh` and hit **return**.
+3. Navigate to the macrustle folder, in example, `cd macrustle`.
+Type `./bin/macrustle.sh`.
+Press **return**.
-4. Follow the prompts.
+4. Follow the prompts.💨